kupehtci/DOCUMENTATION/JAVASCRIPT/JS - Arrays.md

 ## <span style="color:#ababf5;">ARRAYS</span>

-Arrays in JS are a special variable that can hold more than 1 value.
+Arrays in JS are a special variable that can hold more than 1 value and doesn't need to be of the same type.
+To use an

 Compared to other languages, in Javascript arrays are object

 ### <span style="color:#7ab3ef;">CHECK IF ITS AN ARRAY</span>